-With system reliability and user comfort in mind, we measured the temperature of several key internal and external spots on the two workstations while they were idle and while they were running a heavy workload.
-However, given that most workstations run 24 hours a day, we believe the most appropriate measure of thermal performance is the temperature of the air exiting the rear exhaust when the workstation is idle.
+With system reliability and user comfort in mind, we measured the temperature of several key spots on the two workstations while they were idle and while they were running a heavy workload.
+Given that most workstations run 24 hours a day, we believe the most appropriate measure of thermal performance is the temperature of the air exiting the rear exhaust when the workstation is idle.